BHoM/documentation/docs/Development/Testing/index.md

 ![image](https://github.com/BHoM/documentation/assets/6352844/97a0ed93-2fa6-4ca1-948a-d6fe8a2d5322)

-This will create a new Solution Configuration called "Test".
+This will create a new _Solution Configuration_ called "Test".
 Make sure it's always selected when running tests from the Test solution:

 ![image](https://github.com/BHoM/documentation/assets/6352844/556e465f-2b30-4d28-a73f-5fb3d425b0da)

-In order to get the benefits from this, we will need to edit the Post-build events of every project in the Toolkit.
+In order to get the benefits from this, we will need to edit the Post-build events of every non-test project in the Toolkit (in our example for the Robot_Toolkit, these are only 3: the Robot_oM, the Robot_Engine, and the Robot_Adapter).
 Let's take the example of Robot_oM.
 The post-build events can be accessed by right-clicking the project, selecting Properties, then looking for "Post-build Events".

 ![image](https://github.com/BHoM/documentation/assets/6352844/ff94e8fa-a3ab-41ce-813f-e5587d852088)